How AI is Changing Home Insurance: Drone Inspections, Satellite Imagery & Your Rates

 Can my insurance company inspect my home with a drone without telling me?

-In most states, yes — insurers can currently conduct aerial and drone-based property inspections without providing prior notice to the homeowner.
-This is a standard practice during policy issuance, renewal, and after weather events.
-Some states are beginning to pass regulations requiring disclosure of AI and drone use in underwriting decisions, but these rules are still rolling out.
+In most states, yes.
+Insurers can currently conduct aerial and drone-based property inspections without providing prior notice, and it is standard practice at policy issuance, renewal, and after weather events.
+However, states like Texas, Colorado, and Michigan have adopted 2026 rules requiring disclosure of non-renewal reasons or the right to dispute imagery-based decisions.
 Always review your policy's inspection clauses and ask your insurer directly about their remote assessment practices.

 What will an AI or drone inspection flag on my home?